wfrisch/idlib/README.md

 It has two modes:

+* sparse mode (default)
+* full mode

 #### Sparse mode
-In sparse mode (default), only a hand-picked set of files is considered for indexing.
-The idea is to improve the signal/noise ratio by choosing files that
-a) are unique to the library, b) are unlikely to be omitted in a copy.
+In sparse mode, only a hand-picked set of files is considered for indexing.
+The idea is to improve the signal/noise ratio by choosing files that a) are unique to the library, b) are unlikely to be omitted in a copy.

 For each configured file, run `git log --follow`
   - For each commit: